zbizaca/axonic-search/README.md

  information movies and actors can be streamed from a third party provider.

- 2. In a graph that contains companies as nodes, ownership links, "trades with" links find all the companies in New York City that have a parent company on the West Coast but no company in their company hierarchy trades with any company that is in some black list.
+ 2. In a graph that contains companies as nodes, ownership links and "trades with" links, find all the companies in New York City that have a parent company on the West Coast but no company in their company hierarchy trades with any company that is in some black list.